Undergraduate

 Build relationships with your professors

-You’ll learn in small classes taught by award-winning professors who make a point of getting to know you and becoming your trusted advisors.
+You’ll learn in small classes taught by dedicated professors who make a point of getting to know you and becoming your trusted advisors.
 They’ll help you identify and focus on your goals, and provide guidance and insight during your college years and after you graduate.

-Conduct graduate-level research
+Conduct research

-Get involved in The American Chemical Society
+Get involved in the American Chemical Society student chapter

 test